jacobrosenthal/mbed-hr-observer/readme.md

+# mbed-hr-observer

+Watch for Polar H7 heartrate ble advertisement packets and blink out heartrate.
+By default uses the tinyble from seeed studio.
+Power on your H7 and then hit the tinyble button to start a search for your device.

-* pwm appears broken on the nrf51822 targets right now https://github.com/ARMmbed/mbed-hal-nrf51822-mcu/issues/42 *
+####  pwm appears broken on the nrf51822 targets right now https://github.com/ARMmbed/mbed-hal-nrf51822-mcu/issues/42

 Install [yotta](http://yottadocs.mbed.com/):
 * `brew tap ARMmbed/homebrew-formulae`